I have a dream.

 - Purchase your reptile supplies through the links in ReptiFiles’ shopping lists and under our Helpful Links tab.

-- If you have a reptile-related website, link to ReptiFiles.com somewhere on your site (but only where relevant).
+- If you have a reptile-related website, link to ReptiFiles.com somewhere on your site (but only where relevant, please!).

-- Share our articles and care guides on your social media accounts.
+- Share ReptiFiles articles and care guides with your friends and family.

-- If you’re a reptile business owner, consider becoming one of our sponsors!
+- If you’re a reptile business owner, consider becoming one of my sponsors!

 THANK YOU FOR YOUR SUPPORT!!